kelvinkoon/ece491-group30/README.md

 On the server/PC, clone or download the project repository.

 ### Programming Language
 The entirety of the project was written using Python3 for the Ascend board and ArduinoC for the Arduino microcontroller.
 Python and C++ are both compatible with the Ascend platform.
 The simpler syntax of Python was preferred to allow for faster prototyping.
 Furthermore, the example code in the open-source repository was mostly in Python, which made it easier to follow.
 The Arduino microcontroller is built off of Arduino C, making it the best choice.
-All code written by our team is located in the `code` folder.
+All code written by our team is located in the `src` folder.
 - State Machine: Dictated what the RC car should do at each step of the intersection
 - Deep Learning Models: Allowed interfacing with the deep learning models using the Ascend board's API
 - Serial Communication: Established communication between the Ascend board and Arduino micronctonroller